Cyrus M. Butt

 Cyrus Marion Butt Sr. (September 30, 1833 – August 27, 1921) was an American farmer, lawyer, politician, and Wisconsin pioneer.
 He was a member of the Wisconsin Senate during the 1869 and 1870 sessions, representing La Crosse and Vernon counties.
 He also served six years as district attorney and 12 years as county judge in Vernon County, and served as a Union Army officer through much of the American Civil War.
 In historical documents, his name is often abbreviated as C. M. Butt.

 Early life and career

-Cyrus M. Butt was born in Deerfield Township, Morgan County, Ohio, in September 1833.
+Cyrus M. Butt was born in Deerfield Township, Ohio, in September 1833.
 He was raised and educated there, and in 1856 began studying law in McConnelsville, Ohio.
 In the fall of 1857, he went west to Des Moines, Iowa, before settling in Viroqua, Wisconsin, the following spring.
 Before being admitted to the bar, he was hired as one of the first school teachers in the young village of Viroqua.
 He was admitted to the bar in 1859, and that same year he was elected district attorney of Vernon County, Wisconsin, running on the Republican Party ticket.
-He was offered renomination for another two-year term in 1861, but declined in order to run for Wisconsin Senate.
+He was offered renomination for another two-year term in 1861, but declined in order to run for the Wisconsin Senate.
 He was narrowly defeated in the 1861 election by Norman S. Cate, who had been nominated as a Union candidate, losing by just 87 votes.